camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 This separation of concerns allows developers to copy an object's value representation to a new location by any means and then use it from the new location after a call to `std::restart_lifetime`.
-This enables all the usecases highlighted in
+This enables all the use-cases highlighted in
-@sec-usecases.
+@sec-use-cases.

 Here is an example of using `std::restart_lifetime` to roundtrip a `Foo` object from main memory to GPU memory.